brunorozendo/mcp-server-command/README.md

 For issues and questions:
 - Check the troubleshooting section
-- Enable verbose logging for debugging
+- Set appropriate log level for debugging
 - [Add support contact/repository issues link]